Breast-feeding tips: What new moms need to know

 Ask for help right away

 Reading about breast-feeding is one thing.
-Doing it on your own is something else.
+Doing it is something else.
 The first time you breast-feed your baby — preferably within the first hour after delivery — ask for help.

-The maternity nurses or a hospital lactation consultant can offer breast-feeding tips, starting with how to position the baby and make sure he or she is latching on correctly.
-Your doctor or your baby's doctor might offer breast-feeding tips, too.
+The maternity nurses or a hospital lactation consultant can offer breast-feeding tips, starting with how to position the baby and how to make sure he or she is latching on correctly.
+Your or your baby's health care provider might offer breast-feeding tips, too.

 If you need to remove the baby from your breast, first release the suction by inserting your finger into the corner of your baby's mouth.